bobleesj/nelder-mead-force-field-optimizer/README.md

 The minimum energy value is then extracted from the result and stored in the `min_energy` variable.
 In this case, the minimum energy value is approximately -3.

+> Note: All scripts mentioned in this README.md were tested using Python 3.9.7 on a 24-inch M1 iMac with macOS Big Sur Version 11.5.1

 ## 3. Finding Minimum of Lennard-Jones Potential Clusters

 ### 3.1 Lennard-Jones Potential Overview